PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/automatic_mode.svg" title="Automatic mode" width="30px" />](#key_automatic)&nbsp;[<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](#key_position_fixed)

-[Return mode](../flight_modes/return.md) causes the vehicle to fly back to its home position (at a safe height) and circle over it.
-The mode may be activated manually (via a pre-programmed RC switch) or automatically (i.e. in the event of a failsafe being triggered).
+[Return mode](../flight_modes/return.md) causes the vehicle to fly a clear path to a safe location.
+The mode may be activated manually (via a pre-programmed RC switch) or automatically (i.e. in the event of a [failsafe](../config/safety.md) being triggered).

+The return behaviour depends on parameter settings, and may follow a mission path and/or mission landing pattern (if defined).
+By default a fixed wing vehicle will ascend to a safe height and use a mission landing pattern if one exists, otherwise it will fly to the home position and circle.

 ### Mission Mode {#mission_fw}